How can I internationalise my Linkedin prospecting?

 Meeting the expectations of a wide range of customers

-Exploring new markets is also a source of innovation, enabling the company to discover and respond to the varied needs of different customer groups, enriching its offering and strengthening its position both in new territories and in its home market.
+Exploring new markets is also a source of innovation, enabling the company to discover and respond to the varied needs of different customer groups, whether local or foreign.
+By enriching your offering through international market research and adapting your products or services to the expectations of international customers, you strengthen your position both in new territories and in your home market.

 Making your product or service accessible to any company in the world gives you a considerable advantage: you’ll never run out of customers.
-Another advantage is that sometimes products developed in France work much better in another country.
-For example, many SAAS tools specializing in automation work better in the USA than in France.
-Conversely, products specializing in sales velocity and CRM are more American than French.
+Another advantage is that sometimes products developed in France work better in another country.
+For example, many SAAS tools specialized in automation work better in the USA than in France.
+Conversely, products specializing in sales velocity and CRM are better suited to the international market than strictly French ones.
+Exporting and international development enable you to maximize the potential of your products in foreign markets.

 1. Sophie the Giraffe: A must-have for Japanese babies